-If you are in good health and maintain a balanced lifestyle, insurance companies may offer lower premiums.
+If you are in good health and maintain a balanced lifestyle, an insurance company may offer lower premiums.
 This is sometimes referred to as a preferred risk classification, but the category names vary among companies, with titles such as optimum, elite, preferred plus, preferred, etc.

-Different life insurers have varying thresholds for offering such preferred premiums.
+An insurance company will have varying thresholds for offering such preferred premiums.
 Some may offer preferred ratings for coverage amounts of $250,000 and above, while others may only offer them if the amount applied for is at least $500,000.
-Conversely if you have any pre-existing health issues, you may want to consider insurance companies that offer non-medical insurance, or in some cases guaranteed issue policies.
+Conversely, if you have any pre-existing health issues, you may want to consider an insurance company that offers non-medical insurance, or in some cases guaranteed issue policies.

 Still have questions about the different insurance companies in Canada?

 Our advisors are happy to answer your questions about what is offered by Canadian insurance companies – big and small.
-PolicyAdvisor.com is an online insurance broker that lets you compare insurance quotes from 20 of the country’s best insurance companies.
+Online insurance brokers like PolicyAdvisor.com let you compare insurance quotes from 20 of the country’s best insurance companies.
 Schedule a call or try out our instant insurance quoting tools to see how much you can save by comparing quotes online.

 The information above is a brief representative summary intended for indicative purposes only.
 It does not include all terms, conditions, limitations, exclusions, termination and other provisions of the policies described, some of which may be material to the insurance company and policy selection.